mkazuyuki/Genetec-Security-Center/README.md

 ### Creating the cluster

+1. On the active node, open *WebUI* of EXPRESSCLUSTER by opening a web browser and access to <http://localhost:29003>
+2. Start *Cluster generation wizard*.

    Configure one failover group and add the following resources to the group.

-- Mirror disk resource
+   - Mirror disk resource.
+Name it *md1*.
-- Service resource for *SQL Server (SQLEXPRESS)* service
+   - Service resource for *SQL Server (SQLEXPRESS)* service.
+Name it *service-MSSQL*.
-- Service resource for *Genetec Watchdog* service
+   - Service resource for *Genetec Watchdog* service.
+Name it *service-GenetecWatchdog*

      Configure it to depend on the service resource for *SQL Server* service.

-- Service resource for *Genetec™ Server* service
+   - Service resource for *Genetec™ Server* service.
+Name it *service-GenetecServer*.

      Configure it to depend on the service resource for *Genetec Watchdog* service.

-  **IMPORTANT** : For the *Service Name*, configure not `Genetec™ Server` but `GenetecServer`.
+     **NOTE** : For the *Service Name*, configure not `Genetec™ Server` but `GenetecServer`.
 Trademark symbols are not allowed in the *Service Name*.

 ## Cluster configuration tests

-- On active server, open *Genetec Config Tool* > *System* > *Roles* > select each Roles > *Resources*
+- If you see a trouble for database connection.
+On active server, open *Genetec Config Tool* > *System* > *Roles* > select each Roles > *Resources* > Try `localhost\SQLEXPRESS`

-  Try `localhost\SQLEXPRESS` if you see a trouble for database connection.
+- Move and move back the failover group between the servers.
+- A state transition test
+  1. Power off the primary server.
+Then see if the failover is successfully processed.
+  2. Power on the primary server.
+Then see if the server is successfully comeback to the cluster.
+  3. Move back the failover group.

 ---
 Copyright Miyamoto Kazuyuki 2025